aliirz1992/base-guild-ali/README.md

-Now you can check your base wallet Reputation Score directly on BaseScan! trade on elsa! swap and bridge on base in elsa!
+Now you can check your base wallet Reputation Score directly on BaseScan! trade on elsa! swap and bridge on base in elsa! https://base.app/app/https://predixi-base.vercel.app go to this and predict on base(baseapp)!